 Biographical Information

 Bill Stewart was a right-hand hitting outfielder who had a brief stay with the Kansas City Athletics in 1955.
 He made the Athletics roster out of spring training.
-He had attended Michigan State University on a football scholarship and served in the Army before entering pro baseball.
+He had attended Michigan State College on a football scholarship and served in the Army before entering pro baseball.
 Stewart was signed by the Athletics as an amateur free agent before the 1949 season and was assigned to the Lexington A's of the class D North Carolina State League.
 In his first season in pro ball, he hit at a .311 clip with 7 home runs in 113 games.

 Stewart would spend six seasons of good solid play in the minor leagues before getting his look at big league pitching.
 He appeared briefly early in the season, making his debut with the Athletics on April 17, 1955.
 Shortly thereafter Stewart was sent to the Columbus Jets of the International League where he hit for a .299 average with 12 home runs in 92 outings.
 He would then be recalled by the Athletics in late September where he finished his major league time with a total of 11 games, but hitting just .111 and this would turn out to be his only chance in the majors.

 Bill would spend two more seasons in baseball with the Charleston Senators, Columbus Jets and the Buffalo Bisons, with just average success.
 Bill would call it a career after the 1957 season.
 He had logged nine years in the minors and finished up with a career .281 hitting average with 85 home runs in 960 games.
 Stewart said that his greatest memory in baseball was forged when he was with the Ottawa A's of the International League and "met the wonderful Canadian lady who became his wife."